rsksmart/rif-marketplace-dev/README2.md

 > This is a service that listens on blockchain events and when new Agreement is created it pins a file to the configured IPFS node.

+> Pinner Service is automatically started via the main setup.
+If you want to run it in the terminal, execute `npm run pinner` or with pm2 `npm run pinner:start:pm2`.
+Other basic commands are available under `npm run pinner:*`.
+For the detailed setup, please refer to the repository.

 Download and setup the Pinning service (already done when running **IPFS** nodes)
 ```
 $ git clone git@github.com:rsksmart/rif-storage-pinner.git